jet-pack-cat/NSV13-STORMDRIVE-SIMULATOR-9000/README.md

 Ok maybe not anymore... doesn't trigger windows defender anymore for me though!

-If you want to simulate really *really* fast, set pollcount to 0, turn off display and display clear, and use skip, its unsigned long int though since every process is 2 seconds divide that by two and you have the max skip amount... not that you will be able to simulate millions of years though.
-Maximum reasonable time to skip is like 4 hours, which is like a milisecond, 130 years takes like 5 minutes maybe... (you arnt playing space that long)
+If you want to simulate really *really* fast, set pollcount to 0, and use skip, or turn off display and display clear and set speed to 0 depending on your purposes.
+Skip uses unsigned long int, though since every process is 2 seconds divide that by two and you have the max skip amount... not that you will be able to simulate millions of years though.
+Maximum reasonable time to skip is like 4 hours, which is like a millisecond, 130 years takes like 5 minutes maybe... (you arnt playing spessmans that long i fucking hope)
 Skip also stops when the reactor is a process tick away from meltdown, usually when the rods deplete or stability effects past 8/12mw destroy you with 90-c temp jumps from two tesla zaps.

 Thanks and have fun :)